rp729/07-Network-Programming/intro-to-sockets/bsd-sockets/lab-2.md

 **\(c\) Sending Some Data**

-In IDLE \(the client\), type the following statement to send a "Hello World" message to the server:
+In the interpreter \(the client\), type the following statement to send a "Hello World" message to the server:

 > ```
 > >>>s.send("Hello World")